-Subclass of: E71 Man-Made Thing

-Superclass of: E55 Type

-E89 Propositional Object E90 Symbolic Object

-Scope note: This class con

-This class comprises non-material products of our minds and other human produced data that have become objects of a discourse about their identity, circumstances of creation or historical implication.
+- Subclass of:E71 Man-Made ThingSuperclass of:E55 TypeE89 Propositional ObjectE90 Symbolic Object - Scope note: This class comprises non-material products of our minds and other human produced data that have become objects of a discourse about their identity, circumstances of creation or historical implication.
 The production of such information may have been supported by the use of technical devices such as cameras or computers.